-As part of the process, CACMS establishes accreditation standards and sends a survey team to complete an onsite visit of each medical program at least once every eight years.
-The role of the survey team is to evaluate the program’s compliance with standards and elements, using information presented in the school’s documentation and during interviews.
-The survey team prepares a formal survey report of its findings to help the CACMS, make a determination about the accreditation status of the educational program.
+As part of the process, CACMS establishes accreditation standards and sends a Survey Team to complete an onsite visit of each medical program at least once every eight years.
+The role of the Survey Team is to evaluate the program’s compliance with standards and elements, using information presented in the school’s documentation and during interviews.
+The Survey Team prepares a formal survey report of its findings to help CACMS make a determination about the accreditation status of the educational program.
 Based on the accreditation outcome, a program may be asked to submit progress reports or may be subject to a follow-up visit.

-The CACMS maintains a public list of all accredited Canadian undergraduate medical education programs.
+CACMS maintains a public list of all accredited Canadian undergraduate medical education programs.

 As the number one ranked medical doctoral university in Canada*, McGill University’s Undergraduate Medical Education Office is committed to maintaining high standards of excellence for its medical school program.